prem-comet/Pizza-Sales-SQL-Project-/README.md

  2. Review the SQL queries and outputs
  3. Understand sales trends and insights

+ For any queries related to this Project contact us on following details:
 📞 Contact
 👤 Prem Kushwah
 📧 premkushwah7987788758@gmail.com